Wrexham: Demography

+The Wrexham built up area as defined by the Office for National Statistics (ONS) for the 2021 census had a population of 44,785.

+For the previous 2011 census, the ONS identified a wider Wrexham built-up area with a population of 65,692, which comprised three built up area subdivisions called Wrexham (population 61,603), Rhostyllen (2,766) and Bradley (1,323).
+The Wrexham subdivision based on the 2011 census was larger than the Wrexham built up area based on the 2021 census; notable differences between those two definitions are that Brynteg and Gwersyllt have been classed as separate built up areas in 2021.

-According to the 2011 census, the average percentage of Welsh speakers (aged 3+) in the electoral divisions that make up the city of Wrexham was 11.01% compared to the Wales average of 19.0%.
-The average percentage of Welsh speakers for Wrexham County Borough Council was 12.9%, the highest proportion being in the rural Dyffryn Ceiriog division (31.2%) and the lowest in the urban Wynnstay division (7.7%).
+According to the 2011 census, the average percentage of Welsh speakers (aged 3+) in Wrexham County Borough was 12.9%, compared to the Wales average of 19.0%.
+The highest proportion was in the rural Dyffryn Ceiriog division (31.2%) and the lowest in the urban Wynnstay division (7.7%).

-In January 2015, it was estimated more than 2,000 Portuguese migrants live and work in the city.
-The community is mainly centred in the district of Hightown, and the community hold an annual carnival through the city centre.
+In January 2015, it was estimated more than 2,000 Portuguese migrants live and work in the city, mainly centred in the district of Hightown.
+The community holds an annual carnival through the city centre.

 A Polish community exists in the city with a number of Polish supermarkets and restaurants in the city centre.

-In July 2019 Alyn Family Doctors, a GP practice, made a formal objection to proposals to build 300 homes in Llay and Rossett, saying "We are already overstretched and cannot cope, and any other developments in our area are unmanageable."